10 Epic Things To Do In Great Sand Dunes National Park

-Regardless which price you pay, your pass is good for seven consecutive days allowing you to come and go as you please.
-Once you pay, carry on past the visitor center and then turn into the one main parking lot.
+Regardless of which price you pay, your pass is good for seven consecutive days allowing you to come and go as you, please.
+Once you pay, carry on past the visitor center and then turn into the main parking lot.

 Once parked, you’ll be able to see the beautiful Sand Dunes and the Santa De Cristo mountains.
 From the parking lot, you’ll find a path that will lead you to the Sand Dune grounds.